Endangered language

 The first step towards language death is potential endangerment.
 This is when a language faces strong external pressure, but there are still communities of speakers who pass the language to their children.
 The second stage is endangerment.
 Once a language has reached the endangerment stage, there are only a few speakers left and children are, for the most part, not learning the language.
 The third stage of language extinction is seriously endangered.
 During this stage, a language is unlikely to survive another generation and will soon be extinct.
 The fourth stage is moribund, followed by the fifth stage extinction.

 Many projects are under way aimed at preventing or slowing language loss by revitalizing endangered languages and promoting education and literacy in minority languages, often involving joint projects between language communities and linguists.
 Across the world, many countries have enacted specific legislation aimed at protecting and stabilizing the language of indigenous speech communities.
 Recognizing that most of the world's endangered languages are unlikely to be revitalized, many linguists are also working on documenting the thousands of languages of the world about which little or nothing is known.

-Some widely spoken languages have endangered regional dialects, such as the varieties of English spoken on the American east coast, such as Eastern New England English.
+In the present era, dialects of many 'safe' languages are gradually becoming endangered due to various reasons.
+But this matter is often neglected.
+Some widely spoken languages have endangered regional dialects, such as the varieties of English spoken on the American east coast, such as Eastern New England English and High Tider dialects.